 Fall is the best time to seed your lawn.
-Overseeding improves lawns overall health, giving you a thicker more resilient stand of grass next season.
+Over-seeding improves overall lawn health, giving you a thicker more resilient stand of grass next season.

-The recommended timeframe for fall seeding is between Labor Day and late October.
-(Those dates could sway a couple weeks either way, depending upon weather and specific lawn situations.)
+The recommended time frame for fall seeding is between Labor Day and late October.
+Of course this is a general rule and those dates could sway a couple of weeks either way, depending upon weather and specific lawn situations.

-BUY QUALITY SEED.
-You may think that all grasses are created equal, but they are not.
-Some grasses don’t survive the heat of the Midwest.
-Ryan picks grass varieties that have great color and great performance in the Midwest.
+All grass seeds are not created equally.
+Some grass types don’t survive the heat of the Midwest.
+RYAN picks grass varieties that have great color and great performance in the Midwest.
 The big box stores find the cheapest seed in the largest quantity to stock their stores.
 They are not concerned with grass performance.
 If you don’t buy grass from us, buy it from a locally owned lawn/garden store.

-KEEP IT WET AFTER IT GERMINATES.
-Many times, I see people quit watering as soon as they see some green grass pop out of the ground.
+Often, people quit watering as soon as they see some green grass pop out of the ground.
 This is a critical time for the grass.
 It is trying to grow, but it doesn’t have much of a root system.
-So it will still require daily irrigation.
-Once it reaches the height to be mowed, you can start cutting back on the watering to every other day and then to every 3 days, and so on.
+Daily irrigation is still required.
+Once the grass reaches the height to be mowed, you can start cutting back on the watering to every other day and then to every 3 days, and so on.

-LEAF CLEANUP.
 Minimal leaf coverage matted on the ground can kill your grass.
-You can rake them, or if your trees are small with small amounts of leaves, you can mow and mulch them into your lawn.
+Leaves can be raked up, or if your trees are small with small amounts of leaves, you can mow and mulch them into your lawn.

 Need help making your lawn look great?
 Contact us today for a FREE estimate!

 Lawn, Tree & Shrub Questions?
-Ask The Doctor!
+Ask a RYAN Pro!